Should you remove dying leaves from Houseplants: Sime Step to Pruning and Cleaning your Indoor Pants

 When to worry about dead leaves

-If you notice an onset of yellowing or dead leaves, especially new growth, it could be a sign of insect infestation.
-You'll need to look closer at the leaves and check for signs of pests.
+If you notice an onset of yellowing or leaf browning, especially in new leaves, it could be a sign of insect infestation.
+You’ll need to look closer at the leaves and check for signs of pests.
 This could look like webbing on the backs of leaves, small insects munching on plants or mysterious punctures in a leaf.

-Any plants that have been effect by plant pests, will need to be isolated immediately.
+Any plants that have been affected by plant pests will need to be isolated immediately.
 Next, cut off any severely damaged leaves or brown leaves using clean pruning shears.

 Read HERE to see how to treat and identify common plant pests.